rmkcodingclub/AmazonProblems/README.md

 number which is repeated in O(n) time .How do you proceed with the same with floating numbers from 0 to 1 instead of 1 to n?

-20. Design a data structure to represent the movement of a knight on a chess board
+20.Design a data structure to represent the movement of a knight on a chess board

-21. Write an algorithm to traverse a knight covering all the squares on a chessboard starting at a particular point.
+21.Write an algorithm to traverse a knight covering all the squares on a chessboard starting at a particular point.

-22. What is wrong with this class, assuming that this is its complete interface?
+22.What is wrong with this class, assuming that this is its complete interface?

 class C {